 The Hollyhock Fellowship is a two-year experience consisting of two components each year: summer professional learning at Stanford University and virtual coaching during the school year.

 Summer Professional Learning

 At the Hollyhock Summer Institute, fellows participate in a sequence of research-based professional development.
-The institute engages the fellows in four strands of PD:
+The institute engages the fellows in four programmatic goals:

-- building community within and across participating schools
+- build professional community within and across participating schools

 The core-content sessions—English, history, math, and science— focus on expanding the fellows’ content knowledge and pedagogical approach to teaching to equitably benefit all students they teach.
-Every fellow has an opportunity to apply the concepts learned in a rehearsal structure by practicing aspects of teaching in front of small groups of other fellows and receiving feedback.
+Every fellow has an opportunity to apply the concepts learned in a rehearsal structure by enacting core practices of teaching in front of small groups of other fellows and receiving feedback.